andrwdom/shithaa-ecom/README.md

 ## 📄 License

-This project is proprietary software for Shinthaa.
+This project is proprietary software for Shithaa.
 All rights reserved.

 ---

 **Built with ❤️ for expecting mothers everywhere**